 First and foremost, the Traeger app, WiFIRE, is the most feature-rich and well-developed of any pellet grill software on the market.
 The Traeger app has capabilities that other barbecue applications either lack or do not have.

-Trager grills, for example, have a pellet level sensor inside the pellet hopper that measures the level of pellets.
-The sensor can send this data to the digital controller, and send you notifications directly to your phone via the app.
+Traeger grills, for example, have a pellet level sensor inside the pellet hopper that measures the level of pellets.
+The sensor can send this data to the digital controller, which can send notifications directly to your phone via the app.